2025–26 Tranmere Rovers F.C. season

 The 2025–26 season is the 142nd season in the history of Tranmere Rovers Football Club and their sixth consecutive season in League Two.
 In addition to the domestic league, the club would also participate in the FA Cup, the EFL Cup, and the EFL Trophy.

+Managerial changes

 Prior to the season starting, Andy Crosby was appointed manager after acting as interim manager for the latter parts of the 2024–25 season.
+However, on 4 March 2026, Andy was dismissed from his duties at the club, with Andy Parkinson taking charge on an interim basis.
+Six days later, Pete Wild was appointed as manager until the end of the season.